-2. Literacy Narrative
+Literacy Narrative

-Due Sep 22
+Due Sep 21

 Are you literate?
 What does that mean?
 How did you get there?
 Who are the people who helped you become literate?
 What particular literacy events stand out to you from your life?
 Taking cues from our readings by Rose and Akinnaso, write a 750-1250 word narrative detailing several moments in your literacy history.
-These narratives will be shared and workshopped in class on Sep 15.

-3. Literacy Interview
+Literacy Interview

-Due Oct 6
+Due Oct 5

 Now that you've thought more about your own literacy history, how does it compare with the literacy history of others?
 Following the examples of Brandt and Heath, interview (and audio-record) one person who has a background significantly different from yours-they must be 10 years older or younger than you, have grown up in a different country or speaking a language different from your native language, etc. Weave your own reflections with the words of your interviewee into a 750-1500 word essay.
-Essays will be workshopped in class on Sep 29.

-4. What is Literacy?
-Essay (#1) Due Oct 20 (With Midterm Portfolio)
+What is Literacy?

+Due Oct 19 (with Midterm Portfolio)

 Literacy is a contested term, notoriously difficult to pin down and with huge political consequences resting on its definition.
 Using your own literate experience as well as the work from at least two literacy scholars discussed in class, you will answer the challenging question "What is literacy?" in a 500-750 word essay.
-Essays will be workshopped in class on Oct 12.